Careers for Program Evaluators

 Evaluation Careers in Organizations

 Many organizations from school districts to community-based organizations to hospitals have internal departments dedicated to program evaluation.
-In these departments, evaluators typically conduct evaluations to help their colleagues and the organization’s leaders assess potential consumers’ needs, improve internal programs, and determine if programs are meeting objectives or benefiting consumers.
+In these departments, program evaluators typically conduct evaluations to help their colleagues and the organization’s leaders assess potential consumers’ needs, improve internal programs, and determine if programs are meeting objectives or benefiting consumers.

 There are also evaluation firms that are contracted to conduct external evaluations on behalf of diverse clients.
 Some of these clients come through bidding on contracts and others request the firm’s services.